NVIDIAGameWorks/kaolin-wisp/wisp/models/README.md

 ## What is a Neural Field?

+In wisp, a **neural field** (**nef**) is commonly referred to as a combination of a feature grid structure, a decoder, and an optional input embedding.
+Which channels are supported is decided by implementing and registering forward functions.

-We call these _neural fields_ but really they can be any differentiable and parameteric function that takes in coordinates as input and outputs some channel.
+Note that Wisp's definition of _neural fields_ is somewhat non-restrictive: in practice nefs can be any differentiable and parameteric function that takes in coordinates as input and outputs some channel.
 Hence, you can use just a `grid` or just a `decoder` as long as you implement the channel functions which is explained in the next section.

 ## Building your own Neural Field